orginux/kafka-traffic-generatror/README.md

 # Kafka Traffic Generator

-This Go program generates and sends batches of messages to a Kafka topic using randomly generated data.
+This tool generates and sends batches of messages to a Kafka topic using randomly generated data.
 Messages are generated in `<key:int><valuse:json>` format, you can define fields in a config file.

 # Usage